yashicabassi/YashicaBassi-intern-repo/milestone/ux-user-interviews-reflection.md

 ### ❓ If a user struggles with a feature during testing, how do you know if it’s a UX problem or a learning curve issue?

-To determine whether it's a UX problem or just a learning curve issue, I consider:
+To determine whether it's a UX problem or just a learning curve issue, consider:
 - **Frequency**: If multiple users struggle with the same feature, it points to a UX flaw.
 - **Severity**: If confusion prevents task completion, it’s more than just a learning curve.
 - **Expectations vs. reality**: If the design violates user expectations (e.g., tapping a button that doesn't do what users assumed), it’s a UX issue.
 - **Time taken**: If the user eventually figures it out but takes much longer than expected, it could be a discoverability or affordance issue.

 ### 🧠 How can UX designers ensure they don’t influence user responses during an interview?

 - **Use neutral language**: Ask “What do you think about this screen?” instead of “Do you like this screen?”
 - **Avoid reactions**: Don’t nod, smile, or frown in ways that might sway the user.
 - **Refrain from explaining**: Let users navigate independently to reveal genuine usability problems.
 - **Let silence work**: Give users space to think and respond without jumping in to clarify or help.

 ### 🗂️ What’s the best way to document usability testing results so they are useful for design decisions?

 - **Create a usability test summary table** with:
   - Task descriptions
   - Success/failure outcomes
   - Observed issues
   - Direct quotes
   - Suggested improvements

 - **Highlight patterns**: Group findings by issue type (e.g., navigation, layout, comprehension).
 - **Visuals**: Use screenshots or short clips of the test to illustrate issues.
 - **Prioritize**: Rank issues by severity and impact to help the design team act on what matters most.

+---

+## 📝 Personal Experience Example

+During a university project aimed at developing a mobile study app, I conducted usability testing sessions with five classmates who fit our target audience of college students.
+I prepared realistic task scenarios such as:

+- “Find and bookmark a study topic relevant to your next exam.”
+- “Set a reminder for a study session next week.”

+Each participant was observed individually in a quiet room while I encouraged them to think aloud as they navigated the app.
+I took detailed notes and recorded the sessions (with permission) for later review.

+One key insight emerged when a user hesitated to bookmark a topic.
+They couldn’t find the bookmark icon easily because the icon’s design resembled a generic shape that didn’t align with their mental model.
+Rather than intervening, I stayed silent and let them try different options, which revealed this discoverability issue clearly.

+After testing all participants, I compiled a usability report that included:
+- Task success rates and times
+- Common issues, such as confusion around iconography and navigation labels
+- Direct quotes illustrating users’ frustration and confusion
+- Suggestions for redesign, such as replacing the bookmark icon with a more intuitive symbol and adding a tooltip on hover

+This experience reinforced the importance of observing without interference and documenting real user feedback to prioritize design improvements effectively.

 ---